 The purpose of this report was to describe the development of the GBAAQ and to examine its factor structure and psychometric characteristics.
 Four factors were extracted: Treatment Approach (10 items), Time Constraints (6 items), Stress and Pressures (7 items) and Uncomfortable Participating (8 items).
 All four factors demonstrated good internal consistency.
 Correlational analyses revealed significant relationships between factors.
 Content validity was established by ensuring that the item pool adequately captured the barriers to attendance experienced by LAGB patients.
-All GBAAQ factors demonstrated the ability to differentiate between attendees and non-attendees for all subscales, thus demonstrating construct validity.
+All GBAAQ factors demonstrated the ability to differentiate between attendees and nonattendees for all subscales, thus demonstrating construct validity.

-The first factor, 'Treatment Approach', relates to the perception of the aftercare program itself.
-The items comprising this factor relate to the surgeon/physician's behaviour (e.g., when you told the surgeon/physician about the reasons or situations that lead you to eat they did not address it), the perceived unhelpfulness of the program (e.g., the aftercare program was not helpful to you) and dissatisfaction with what is covered in the aftercare program (e.g., the aftercare program did not deal with your behavioural factors).
-Thus, various aspects of the treatment relating to both the surgeon/physician and the aftercare program itself appear to be barriers.
-This factor reflects the findings of past research, where treatment/program-specific barriers (e.g., disagreement with treatment plan) were commonly reported reasons for attrition by participants [9, 10, 12, 14-17, 20, 21].
+The first factor, 'Treatment Approach', relates to the perception of the aftercare programme itself.
+The items comprising this factor relate to the surgeon/physician's behaviour (e.g. when you told the surgeon/physician about the reasons or situations that lead you to eat, they did not address it), the perceived unhelpfulness of the program (e.g. the aftercare program was not helpful to you) and dissatisfaction with what is covered in the aftercare program (e.g. the aftercare program did not deal with your behavioural factors).
+Thus, various aspects of the treatment relating to both the surgeon/physician and the aftercare programme itself appear to be barriers.
+This factor reflects the findings of past research, where treatment/program-specific barriers (e.g. disagreement with treatment plan) were commonly reported reasons for attrition by participants [9, 10, 12, 14-17, 20, 21].

-The second factor, 'Time Constraints', comprises items relating to the time attending aftercare takes (e.g., attending aftercare took too much time), the suitability of appointment times (e.g., appointment times were not convenient), and the time pressures individuals experience in their own lives (e.g., you had too much work to do).
+The second factor, 'Time Constraints', comprises items relating to the time attending aftercare takes (e.g. attending aftercare took too much time), the suitability of appointment times (e.g. appointment times were not convenient) and the time pressures individuals experience in their own lives (e.g. you had too much work to do).
 Time has been reported as a barrier to participation in a range of obesity interventions [9, 10, 12, 15, 16, 18].
 However, in studies using a measure to assess reasons for attrition, items relating to time are usually incorporated into a group of items relating to practical barriers [12, 18] or program-related barriers [10].
-The fact that time has been grouped alone as a factor in the GBAAQ suggests that time-related issues are distinct from other practical or program-related barriers faced by an LAGB population, and should be considered separately in future research
+The fact that time